wwarthen/RomWBW/Source/Doc/Applications.md

 assignment of your system drive letter.
 This can cause your operating system to fail and force you to reboot.

+The `ASSIGN` command does **not** prevent you from assigning a drive letter to a slice that does not fit on the physical media.
+However, any subsequent attempt to refer to that drive letter will result in an immediate OS error of "no disk".
+Refer to "Hard Disk Capacity" in the $doc_user$ for a discussion of the exact number of slices that will fit on a specific physical disk size.

 This command is particularly sensitive to being matched to the appropriate version of the RomWBW ROM you are using.
 Be very careful to keep all copies of `ASSIGN.COM` up to date with your ROM.